ultral/ultral.github.io/it/coreos2centos-en.md

 6. From time to time people created broken dependencies across systemd unit files, as a result, CoreOS was not able to reboot without magic sys rq.
 7. secret management.

 It was possible to say that there was no CM.
-There was pile of organized bash scripts & systemd unit files.
+There was a pile of organized bash scripts & systemd unit files.

 ## Day №0: Ok.
-We have the problem.
+We have a problem

 ![CFM 2 Ansible](assets/c2a_map.png?raw=true "CFM 2 Ansible")

-It was standard environment for developing and testing: Jenkins, test environments, monitoring, registry, etc. CoreOS developes created it as underlying OS for k8s or rancher.
-So, we had a problem what we used a good tool, in wrong way.
-The first step was determine desired technologies stack.
+It was a standard environment for developing and testing: Jenkins, test environments, monitoring, registry, etc. CoreOS developes created it as a underlying OS for k8s or rancher.
+So, we had a problem what we used a good tool, in the wrong way.
+The first step was to determine desired technologies stack.
 Our idea was:

 1. **CentOS** as base OS, because it was close enough to a productions environments.
 2. **Ansible** for configuration management, because we had enough expertise.
 3. **Jenkins** as a framework for automating our workflow, agreements and process.
 We used it because we had it before as part release workflow.
 4. **Hyper-V** virtualization platform.
 There were some reasons out of scope.
-To make a short story long: we were not allowed to use public clouds & in our infrastructure we had to use MS.
+To make a short story long: we were not allowed to use public clouds & we had to use MS in our infrastructure.

 ### Day №30: Agreements as Code

 ![CFM 2 Ansible](assets/c2a_vm_mgmt_workflow_2.png?raw=true "CFM 2 Ansible")

 The next step was to put met requirements, to establish contracts or in other words to have **Agreements as Code**.
 It had to be *manual actions* -> *mechanization* -> *automatization*.

 There were some process. *Let us chat about them separately*